pragmagrid/pragma-meetings/pragma29/mini-PRAGMA/README.rst

 ------------------------------------------------------------
 This section list steps we will do as a setup during the workshop.

 #.
+Start VirtualBox (as you normally would start an application on your laptop)

+   #.
+Verify Extensions are installed.

+      Open `VirtualBox -> Preferences` and click on `Extensions` tab.
+	  You should see a opo-up window like this:
+	  .. figure :: images/pref-extensions.png

+#.
 Import 2 virtual images into Virtual Box

 #.
 Setup NAT network